SmartForger/frontend-thangs/TESTING.md

 ## Notifications

+Most notifications have an Actor and optionally a Target.
+Each of these can be either a User or a Model.
+Depending on the notification type, the notifications should display:

+- A message indicating what event occurred.
+- A date & time (in the viewer's own timezone) indicating when the event occurred.
+- A thumbnail image representing the Actor for the notification.
+- A thumbnail image representing the Target for the notification.
+- The notification or thumbnail images _may_ be linked to the respective entity's page.

 Primary path(s):

+User followed you

+- Have two accounts: A and B.
+- While logged in as account B, visit account A's profile page: /profile/<userId>.
+- Click the "Follow User" button.
+- Log in as account A and navigate to notificaitons page: /notifications.
+- Expect to see notification indicating user B followed you.

+User uploaded model

+- Have two accounts: A and B.
+- Have account A follow account B.
+- While logged in as account B, upload a new model and wait for it to complete processing.
+- Log in as account A and navigate to notifications page: /notifications.
+- Expect to see notification indicating user B uploaded a new model.

+User commented on model

+- Have two accounts: A and B.
+- While logged in as account B, visit a model uploaded by account A and post a comment on the model page.
+- Log in as account A and navigate to the notifications page: /notifications.
+- Expect to see notification indicating user B commented on your model.

 Model processing complete

 - Upload model, once model processing is complete navigate to notifications page: /notifications.
 - Expect to see notification indicating model is complete.

+Model processing failed

+- Upload model, if model processing failed navigate to notifications page: /notifications.
+- Expect to see notification indicating model processing failed.

 Model liked